Progressive Discipline

 These are the procedures for the Progressive Discipline Policy.
 Please review the following link for the Progressive Discipline Policy.

 The steps below are designed to help employees correct inappropriate behavior.
-All steps of the progressive discipline process should be documented in consultation with Human Resources.
+All steps of the progressive discipline process should be documented in consultation with People Experience.

 Step 1- Verbal Warning: